aquaranto/PineLTPAnswers/README.md

 **7.5.4TableofContentsBeccaChallenge.rb**

-Using the REVISITED example from above, retrieve the values for the chapter name and page number from the user.
+Using the ToC REVISITED example from above, retrieve the values for the chapter name and page number from the user.
 Print them in the same way.

+###Chapter 8 : Writing your own Methods

+**8.5.1EnglishNum.rb**

+Expand upon the english number example from the online book (trillions, billions, millions, thousands, hundreds, tens, ones)

+**8.5.2BottlesREBOOT.rb**

+Take the number method created in 8.5.1EnglishNum and apply it to the bottles of beer example from chapter 6 (Thanks to Andy S. for the code!)